rainierwolfcastle/dropwizard-example/README.md

-# Dropwizard Example Application
+# HelloWorld

-How to start the Dropwizard Example Application application
+How to start the HelloWorld application
 ---

 1. Run `mvn clean install` to build your application